 |Bylaws & Policies|

-The purpose of such web sites is to educate, inform, and communicate.
-The following criteria should be used to guide the development of such web sites:
+The purpose of web content, services and apps hosted by the Board on its servers or District-affiliated servers is to educate, inform, and communicate.
+The following criteria shall be used to guide the development of such web content, services and apps:

-The information contained on the web site should reflect and support the Board's Mission Statement, Educational Philosophy, and the School Improvement Process.
+The information contained on the Board’s website(s) should reflect and support the Board's Mission Statement, Educational Philosophy, and the School Improvement Process.

 When the content includes a photograph or information relating to a student, the Board will abide by the provisions of Policy 8330 - Student Records.

-School web sites must be located on Board-affiliated servers.
+School website(s), services and apps must be located on Board-owned or District-affiliated servers.

-The Board retains all proprietary rights related to the design of web sites and/or pages that are hosted on the Board's servers, absent written agreement to the contrary.
+The Board retains all proprietary rights related to the design of web content, services and apps that are hosted on Board-owned or District-affiliated servers, absent written agreement to the contrary.

 Prior written parental permission is necessary for a student to be identified by name on the Board's website.

 The Board authorizes the use of web services and/or apps to supplement and enhance learning opportunities for students either in the classroom or for extended learning outside the classroom.